Logo

 The entrance to the airport's former terminal building houses a statue depicting Louis Armstrong playing his cornet.

-The house where Louis Armstrong lived for almost 28 years was declared a National Historic Landmark in 1977 and is a museum.
+The house where Louis Armstrong lived for almost 28 years was declared a National Historic Landmark and opened to the public for guided tours in 2003.